keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 How do you apply `combine()` to the terms `A` and `B` produced by the contexts?

-In my next post, we will explore how **Applicatives** enable working within two or more contexts at the same time, as well as the many ways that you will be able to exploit this capability.
+In my next post, we will explore how **applicatives** enable working within two or more contexts at the same time, as well as the many ways that you will be able to exploit this capability.